 Tetsuya Kamata named YTC’s vice president and treasurer.

-YTC opens to enthusiasts its experiential ride and drive in San Diego.
+YTC opens to enthusiasts its experiential ride and drives in San Diego.

 Yokohama’s orange oil tire technology, embodied in the BluEarth®-1 tire, is highlighted in a two-year exhibit at the Museum of Science, Boston.